tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 # TLS and HPKE CipherSuite Mapping {#hpke-map}

 Per {{RFC8446}, TLS ciphersuites define an AEAD and hash algorithm.
-In contrast, HPKE composes AEAD algorithms and key derivation functions.
+In contrast, HPKE defines separate AEAD algorithms and key derivation functions.
 The table below lists the mapping between ciphersuites and HPKE identifiers.
 TLS_AES_128_CCM_SHA256 and TLS_AES_128_CCM_8_SHA256 are not supported ECHO ciphersuites as they have no HPKE equivalent.